-In a world of 7.3 billion people, 2.4 billion lack access to adequate sanitation, of which 1 billion have no choice but to defecate in the open.
+In a world of 7.3 billion people, 2.3 billion lack access to adequate sanitation, of which 892 million have no choice but to defecate in the open.
 Most people without adequate sanitation live in Sub-Saharan Africa and South Asia.

 The Water Supply and Sanitation Collaborative Council